achidlow/achidlow.github.io/_drafts/beyond-naive-bayes-part-1.md

 $$
 </p>

-Which results in the simple network:
+From which we can construct the simple network:

 ![bayesian network example](/assets/images/3Node-BayesNet-Diagnostic.png){:class="centred-image"}